0xae/asyncps/README.md

     subscribe mongo
     hello freaks

+## Beware
+ahmmm, in the good design sense, asyncps is a complete mess, i am trying to design better programs and feel happy with that, i do not like its architecture, since i had to design his main components from scratch:
+    * networking module
+    * logging module
+    * event programming module

 ## Logging
 I am one of those freaky guys on logging, so i wrote a small logger with color capabilities.